TheImagingSource/tiscamera/doc/pages/tutorial.rst

 The API
 =======

-The tiscamer API consists out of two parts: the tiscamera gstreamer elements and a gobject interface.
+The tiscamera API consists of two parts: the tiscamera GStreamer elements and a GObject Interface.
-For a technical overview over the API, continue reading here: :any:`api`.
+For a technical overview of the API, continue reading here: :any:`api`.

-To reference both APIs add the following lines:
+To reference both APIs, add the following lines:

 .. tabs::